 Potential Side Effects

-- Redness (usually temporary)
+- Redness (in most cases temporary)

 Final Thoughts